This is a unique meteorite for a number of reasons. In a nutshell:

 In short, this rock is an amazing and unique sample of Mars’ early history, and it is one of two samples from Mars’ Noachian period that are available to scientists.

-We weren’t lucky enough to have bought into this meteorite when it was still being sold out of Morocco early on, as some meteorite dealers did.
+We weren’t lucky enough to have bought into this meteorite when it was still being sold out of Morocco early on for as little as $10 – 15 per gram, as some dealers did.
 But, we did manage to get ahold of a few representative samples for…around eight times what we’ve ever paid for another meteorite, per gram.
 Phew.

 Another fragment sold to a fellow collector was featured in a few news articles: